Palmyra to Kirtland

 12 days, 11 nights.
 Experience this exciting LDS Church history beginning from Mendon to Palmyra to the Susquehanna to Kirtland then fly to Independence and travel to Richmond, Liberty, Far West, Adam-ondi-Ahman, Quincy, Nauvoo, Carthage, and follow Brigham Young’s Iowa Trail to Winter Quarters.
 Combining Tours I and II saves a day in transit and considerable airline costs, too!
 As always, visiting sites in historical order, as we have always done, allows for clearer understanding and perspectives on this immense, crucial history.

-Deluxe continental breakfasts at motels, tasty lunches (some meals served at sites such as Cumorah and Adam-ondi-Ahman), and wonderful buffets for dinners.
+Deluxe continental breakfasts at motels, tasty lunches (some meals served at sites such as Adam-ondi-Ahman), and wonderful catered meals or buffets for dinners.
 Great food is plentiful and so have been the compliments on past tours!

 Endowment, sealing, or initiatory sessions at the new Nauvoo Temple.
 Nauvoo rents ordinance clothing.
 Baptisms for the dead possible; a few Melchizedek priesthood brethren from the tour likely required to assist in order to do baptisms.